 download.png

 Our two-week program in the Alaska Range and Chugach Mountains provides an ideal canvas for an immersive field course on the pressing issues of our time.
-In a state that relies heavily on the export of its natural resources like fishing and mining, Alaska is an excellent case study on natural resource management and regulation.
-Our program aims to instill a deeper understanding of how these resources are managed and the nuances and various stakeholders involved in those decisions.
-Expanding on that, another key focus of our program is on air quality and climate change.
-While Alaska’s air quality fluctuates seasonally, in much of the state, it is pristine and serves as a valuable baseline for climate scientists studying the impacts of anthropogenic activity on air pollution.
+In a state that relies heavily on exporting its natural resources, including fish, mined products, and oil, Alaska is an excellent case study to study the impacts of anthropogenic and natural activities on air quality and climate change.
 During the program, we will discuss the basics of atmospheric science and visit an air quality monitoring station.
 We will also set up visible emissions monitoring equipment and learn techniques for measuring the opacity of particulate matter.
 Our goal here is to deepen our knowledge through hands-on learning of what meteorological variables are necessary for studying air pollution-related concerns.
-In addition to learning the methods and collecting field data, we will also focus on interpreting that data and how best to extract valuable insights that could inform strategies for conversation and climate policy.
+In addition to learning the methods and collecting field data, we will also focus on interpreting that data and how best to extract valuable insights that could inform strategies for public health and policy.

 download.png